rjrockzz/sensor-data-correlation/README.md

 # :star: Sensor Data : Understanding Correlations.
 ## Human Activity Recognition using mobile sensor data.

-Classifying different human activities on the basis of the data collected from the sensors packed into our devices. <br>
+Classifying different human activities on the basis of the data collected from the sensors packed into our devices. <br><br>
 **DEPENDENCIES**
 * panda
 * numpy